 Ensuring the long-term supply of the medicinal plants on which your company depends is crucial to your company’s success.
 But it can be overwhelming to know where to begin without a tool and a guidebook.
 That’s why the Sustainable Herbs Program Toolkit 2.0 (SHP Toolkit 2.0) was created.

-The SHP Toolkit 2.0 is a user-friendly, expansive collection of tools and resources to generate awareness and engage industry leaders, including you, in implementing ecologically and socially responsible practices in the botanical industry.
+The SHP Toolkit 2.0 is a user-friendly, expansive collection of tools and resources to generate awareness and engage industry leaders in implementing ecologically and socially responsible practices in the botanical industry.
 (And the rewards to a company for doing that work are extensive, both financially and ethically, and discussed in detail in Section 3 of the SHP Toolkit, Making the Business Case, Why Invest in Sustainability?)

 The SHP Toolkit 2.0 is organized in a way that breaks down key areas related to implementing sustainability practices in your business making it easier to focus your time and/or your team on issues that are important to your company’s specific circumstances and needs

-The 10-section, 86-page Toolkit serves as a roadmap for companies at any stage in the journey.
+Provided for free (you just need to register), the 10-section, 86-page Toolkit serves as a roadmap for companies at any stage in the journey.
 The structure presents a program to use for regular meetings for all staff or explored by individuals.
 Use it as a resource for implementing sustainability practices in a company or to inspire individual responsibility.

 The updated SHP Toolkit Collection includes the following: